Chesterfield Towne Center

 Chesterfield Towne Center is an enclosed shopping mall located in the Richmond, Virginia metropolitan area in unincorporated Chesterfield County, Virginia.
-It opened in 1975 and features five anchor stores: At Home, JCPenney, Macy's, and a combination TJ Maxx/HomeGoods, with one vacant anchor last occupied by Sears.
+It opened in 1975 and features five anchor stores: At Home, JCPenney, and Macy's, with two vacant anchors last occupied by Sears and a combination TJ Maxx/HomeGoods.

 History

 Chesterfield Mall, as the center was originally known, opened in 1975.
 Its sole anchor was Miller & Rhoads.
 During the mall's initial years, traffic was sluggish, leading some to refer to it as the "Chesterfield Morgue."

 In 1987, the mall underwent a major renovation and expansion, adding the Hess's and Leggett-Belk anchors, a food court, a 9 screen movie theater, and the long corridor parallel to Mall Drive.

 The mall was renamed "Chesterfield Towne Center."

 It began using a diamond and palm theme, and focused on attracting a more upscale customer.
 In 1990, Miller & Rhoads rebranded as Hecht's.

 In 1993, Hess's sold its store to Proffitt's.
 Three years later, the store was sold again to Dillard's.

 In 1994, The Macerich Partnership acquired Chesterfield Towne Center.

 In 1997, Sears opened a store at the mall, followed by JCPenney in 2001, as retailers began to abandon nearby Cloverleaf Mall.

 Meanwhile, the Leggett-Belk store was traded to Dillard’s, which kept it open as a second location at the mall.
 Hecht's also completed an addition during this period.

 Soon, Chesterfield Towne Center was the largest mall in Richmond.

 In September 2006, the Hecht's store rebranded as Macy's.
 May 2008, both of the Dillard's stores closed.
 A Barnes & Noble bookstore filled the space left vacant by the mall's theater complex in June 2008, relocating from a freestanding store across Huguenot Road.
 The mall also reworked its food court facade to show off the bookstore and a Red Robin, and renovated the North Entrance.